Read about the effects of cervical cancer treatment on your fertility.

 Surgery for early cervical cancer

-Having radiotherapy to treat cervical cancer will affect the womb, so that it is not possible to have children afterwards.
+Having radiotherapy to treat cervical cancer will affect the womb.
+This means it is not possible to have children afterwards.

 Losing your fertility

+Losing fertility can be very difficult to cope with if you hoped to become pregnant in the future.
+Even if you were not planning to have any children, the loss of your fertility can be quite a shock.
 It is the end of a particular phase of your life.
-You will have all the feelings that come with a natural change of life, but on top of having to cope with a diagnosis of cancer.
+You have all the feelings that come with a natural change of life (menopause), but on top of having to cope with a diagnosis of cancer.